nilcons/ZMB/README.md

 See `BP_DataDiagram.pdf` and `BP_DataDiagram.dbd`.
 (Can be nicely edited and formatted on the dbdiagram.io website.)

-Provider table: representing a Provider.
+Provider table: representing a data provider.
 Probably we will have other attributes apart from "name", e.g. if we in the future want to automatically download data periodically, then we could have a download URL here or something similar.